Students: end your school day with a payday

 Manitoba: Tuition fee income tax rebate reduced

-The tuition fee income tax rebate is being phased out.
-In the past, post-secondary graduates could get up to 60% of their tuition fees refunded over a period of ten years, as long as they remained a resident in Manitoba.
-For the 2017 tax year, the maximum claim was reduced from $2,500 to $500, further lowering your tuition fee income tax rebate.
-Students who were relying on the rebate to get their tuition fees refunded over a ten-year period will have proportionately reduced refunds.
+The provincial education amount remains in effect.
+However, the tuition fee income tax rebate has been eliminated.
+In the past, this allowed post-secondary graduates to get up to 60% of their tuition fees refunded over a period of ten years, as long as they remained a resident in Manitoba.

 Ontario: Education credits eliminated, tuition credits reduced